Radiological Contaminants In Water: How To Remove Radiation From The Water?

 Genetic Effects

-In the United States, there are around 94,400 genetic diseases per million live births.
+The United States has around 94,400 genetic diseases per million live births.
 There are cases of soft-tissue dose live births, congenital disabilities, and bone diseases each year.

 Carcinogenic Effects

-Radiation’s natural background can cause around 4.5 to 45 cases of cancer per millions people.
+Radiation’s natural background can cause around 4.5 to 45 cases of cancer per million people.
 Each year, the whole-body radiation from radionuclides can contribute to the typical drinking water of about 1%.
-As such, cancers other than those in the bone can have an increase in the total amount.
+As such, cancers other than those in the bone can increase the total amount.

-For radium, less than 7% of the total bone dose was received from the background radiation in areas with an average concentration of radium.
+Less than 7% of the total bone dose was received for radium from the background radiation in areas with an average radium concentration.

 For the skeletal irradiation by radium, the average carcinogenic risk can be approximately 0.2 fatal cases of bone cancer per million persons each year per rein.